Avelina9X/memory-transformer-pt4/README.md

 - **Input/Output Projections** to decouple embedding matrix dimension from model dimension.
 - **SimCTG Loss (optional)** to encourage embedding diversity.
 - **LaProp Optimizer** for faster convergence.
+- ~~**QK RMSNorm** grouped per head, suggested in multiple works to improve performance.~~ Added, but hasn't improved performance.
+- **KV Recompute** during training for additional memory gradients.
+Can be disabled in config and is disabled when in eval mode.

 ### Planned Features
-- **QK RMSNorm** grouped per head, suggested in multiple works to improve performance.
 - **Partial RoPE** applying positional information to only a fraction of each head, suggested in GPT-Neo and GPT-J to improve performance.
 - **Long Term Memory** as an additional `past_key_values` argument.
 - **Segment Embeddings** utilising whitening to facilitate segment retrieval into long term memory.